Search results for:

 Since a sudo command is being used, all these operations will now get executed with root privileges.
-In order to verify that you have permission to run commands with these root privileges, you’ll be asked for your regular user’s password.
+To verify that you have permission to run commands with these root privileges, you'll be asked for your regular user's password.

 At this point, a quick check to verify that nothing has gone sideways thus far is always helpful.
 Pay a visit to your server's public IP address in your web browser, and you should see the default CentOS 7 Nginx web page as confirmation that Nginx is installed and running.
 You should be greeted with a message similar to the following:

 Before moving on, you'll want to enable Nginx to start on bootup.
 That way, you do not have to retype the above command each time the server starts.
 You can do so by entering the following command:

 sudo systemctl enable nginx

 Next, we're going to install a MySQL drop-in alternative called MariaDB.
 MariaDB is essentially a community-developed branch of MySQL database management.
 It not only organizes but also allows access to the databases storing the information of your website.
 Syntactically, MySQL and MariaDB are very similar, and there aren't major differences.
 This is the M in LEMP.

 Since we've already employed yum, we'll use it again to grab and install the necessary software.